EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 #> [25] "▁consciousness"
 ```

-These twenty-five words were common enough to get their own subword token, and helps us understand the nature of these Kickstarter crowdfunding campaigns.
+These 25 words were common enough to get their own subword token, and helps us understand the nature of these Kickstarter crowdfunding campaigns.

 <div class="rmdwarning">
 <p>Examining the longest subword tokens gives you a good sense of the data you are working with!</p>